Representing yourself

 If you choose to bring the case to court and act for yourself, you must do your own investigating, researching and preparing, and must be available to attend court when required.
 This can be time consuming.

-This handbook helps self-represented litigants understand the rules and procedures of the P and E Court.
+The Environmental Defenders Office has also produced The Community Litigants Handbook which helps self-represented litigants understand the rules and procedures of the P and E Court.

 Find more information about representing yourself in Queensland Courts.